 - Ordinary debts, for example personal loans or credit cards

 A solvent estate is one where there are enough assets to pay the debts and the funeral and testamentary expenses.

 Where there are more assets than liabilities, your estate is solvent.
 However, if your assets are not sufficient to fulfil all of the wishes in your will, after paying the debts and expenses, your estate is solvent but not sufficient.

-If your estate is solvent, then, again, your funeral and other expenses and your debts must be paid first.
-If you die intestate, the rest of your estate is then divided in accordance with the rules on intestacy.
+If your estate is solvent, your funeral and other expenses and your debts must be paid first.
+If you die intestate (without making a will), the rest of your estate is then divided in accordance with the rules on intestacy.

 - Property which you did not deal with in the will (that is, property which would be distributed in accordance with the rules on intestacy)